 There are two main ways to stop: the Plow Stop and the T Stop.

-The Plow Stop is likely a move you’ve seen in roller skating film/TV scenes, in which the skater spreads their legs as they roll forward, while their toes are pointed inward.
-This move works because it allows a transference of your weight from the top of your body to the bottom, thus aiding you to stop.
+The Plow Stop is likely a move you’ve seen in roller skating film/TV scenes, in which the skater spreads their legs as they roll forward with their toes slightly pointed inward.
+This move works because it allows a transference of your weight from your upper body to the bottom, thus aiding you to stop.

 Learning Special Moves